ajstourinho/questions_ocr_solver/README.md

     - To go to the next page, press Enter.
     - After going through all pages, pressing Enter will close the interface.
     > After all that, a folder called `questions_crop_imgs` will be created with all the cropped images of the questions.
+    > A good practice is to check if the images in the `questions_crop_imgs` are well-formatted.
 4. Run the command `python3 main.py`.
 5. The code will run and a notification will alert when it stops.
 It will be created a folder called `outputs` containing the JSON files for all questions.